 Direct anti-inflammatory effects.
 This is the part less often discussed.
 GLP-1 receptors are expressed on a range of immune cells, including monocytes, macrophages, T lymphocytes, and dendritic cells.
 Studies have shown that GLP-1 receptor activation reduces pro-inflammatory cytokine release, reduces C-reactive protein, and dampens activity in inflammatory pathways that overlap with those driving HS.
 The medication may be doing more than the weight loss alone.

 This is something I see talked about more in the dermatology community every year.
 Multiple HS patients have been able to taper or discontinue their biologic after starting a GLP-1, which is not what anyone would have predicted a few years ago.
 The published literature is catching up to that clinical experience.
 A 2024 systematic review in JCMS supported the benefit of GLP-1 agonists in HS management, and I expect we will continue to see more evidence over the next two to three years.
+I have written more about this change in dermatology practice, including the recent JAMA Dermatology data, in GLP-1s and HS: the quiet shift in care.

 It is important to be clear about what GLP-1 therapy is and is not.